avatorl/DataViz-Vega/README.md

-# Deneb-Vega templates and examples
+# Deneb-Vega data visualization examples

 This repository contains code (JSON) for data visualizations created by Andrzej Leszkiewicz usig [Vega](https://vega.github.io/vega/).
 They are created to be embedded into Power BI reports using [Deneb](https://deneb-viz.github.io/) custom visual for Power BI, but can be embedded into any web page.
 All visualizations published here are based on open data with data files (CSV) attached.